REPRESENTATIONS

 Team

-dr Wiktor Marzec
+dr habil.
+Wiktor Marzec

 Robert Zajonc Institute for Social Studies